hdehaini/cse15l-lab-reports/lab_report_3.md

 0
 ```
 - This is a demonstration if none of the words in the file are the input word, in this case "funny".
-- The output differs slightly by simple outputing 0 without the path next to it.